snap-stanford/snap-python/doc/source/tutorial/tutorial.rst

 Network classes in SNAP:

-* :class:`TNEANet`: directed graphs like :class:`TNGraph` but with attributes for nodes and edges
+* :class:`TNEANet`: directed multigraphs (multiple directed edges between an ordered pair of nodes) with attributes for nodes and edges

 .. seealso::